wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

   - It stores the document file in Dataverse.

-  - The document's state is set to "extracting data."
+  - The document's state is set to **Extracting data**.
 This is an indication that the document was received and is ready to be processed with AI to extract the relevant information.

 ### Document Processor flow

 This extracts data from the document using an AI Builder model.

-The "Document Processor" does the following:
+The **Document Processor** does the following:

-  - It is triggered when a document is received and stored in the document queue, and is in the "extracting data" state.
+  - It is triggered when a document is received and stored in the document queue, and is in the **Extracting data** state.

   - It retrieves each document and runs an AI Builder form processing model on it to retrieve the relevant data.
 You can build your own AI Builder model for your unique document layout.
 More about this configuration is in the following learn modules.

   - It stores the extracted data in a Dataverse table so that further data checks and processing can be performed before it's exported or used in another system.

-  - It sets the document's state to "validating data" to indicate that the data has been extracted and is ready to be processed with the business logic and rules that you need to apply.
+  - It sets the document's state to **Validating data** to indicate that the data has been extracted and is ready to be processed with the business logic and rules that you need to apply.

 ### Document Automation Validator flow